folkertvanheusden/MyIP/README.md

 ----
 See http://myip.vanheusden.com/

-It also runs an NTP server.
+It also runs an NTP and VNC server.

 copyright
 ---------